matthiasn/talk-transcripts/Hickey_Rich/AreWeThereYet-mostly-text.md

 delete it later?
 Is it even something that can be deleted?
 Can you hand it to somebody else?
 Is that allowed?
 Could you save it?

-So the problem there was there is no standard automatic memory management.
+So the problem there was: there is no standard automatic memory management.
 There is no garbage collection.
 And this was, and still is, for people using this language, a big source of incidental complexity.
 Because managing memory is on you.
 You do not see that.